The Bible says in Isaiah 52:10-12, The LORD

 shall they see; and that which they had not heard shall they consider.
 When Jesus reveals Himself to a lost soul, the greatest

-truths of life and life after death are learned, and the opportunity to be
+truths of this life and of life after death are learned, and the opportunity to

 The Bible says in Isaiah 53:1, Who hath believed our report? and to